webforj/webforj-documentation/docs/components/option-dialogs/message.md

 The Message Dialog provides a way to display informational alerts, such as notifications, updates, or simple messages that only require the user to acknowledge them without providing any input.

-## Constructors

-The `MessageDialog` can be initiated through the `OptionDialog` factory class using one of the various `showMessageDialog` methods to configure its attributes and display the dialog directly.
-For more control over the configurations, the dialog can also be created using one of its several constructors.

 ```java showLineNumbers
 MessageDialog dialog = new MessageDialog(
     "Hello World", "Hello World", MessageDialog.MessageType.INFO);